justincichowski/trending-app/README.md

 ```

 ### B) Split Mode: Vite (5173) + Local API (3000)
-Use this if you prefer Vite’s HMR on 5173 while running a local Node/Fastify API.
+Use this if you prefer Vite’s HMR on 5173 while running a local Node/serverless runtime API.

 ```bash
 npm run dev:split